refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

     npm run refine swizzle
     ```

-2. Select the data provider package from the list of packages that support `swizzle`.
-In this tutorial, we will use `@refinedev/simple-rest`.
+2. Select the data provider package of your choice from the list.
+We are using `@refinedev/simple-rest` in this tutorial so we will choose that.

     ```bash
     ?
 Which package do you want to swizzle?